suleymanarslan/notebook/quotes.md

 > If in thirst you drink water from a cup, you see God in it.
 Those who are not in love with God will see only their own faces in it.

+#### Mahatma Gandhi

+> Be the change that you wish to see in the world.

+> Live as if you were to die tomorrow.
+Learn as if you were to live forever.”

+> Happiness is when what you think, what you say, and what you do are in harmony.

+> The weak can never forgive.
+Forgiveness is the attribute of the strong.

+> Freedom is not worth having if it does not include the freedom to make mistakes.

+> Hate the sin, love the sinner.

 ### Türkçe